syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 s4cmd get --max-singlepart-download-size=$((50*1024**2)) --multipart-split-size=$((50*1024**2)) s3://BUCKET_NAME/FILE_NAME
 ````

-The value of 52428800 Bytes = 50 GiB specified in this example is actually the default value for those parameters, so that using `s4cmd` without specifying those parameters should already circumvent the mentioned problem by doing multipart transfers.
+The value of 52428800 Bytes = 50 MiB specified in this example is actually the default value for those parameters, so that using `s4cmd` without specifying those parameters should already circumvent the mentioned problem by doing multipart transfers.

 ### Maximum number of objects